-Prior to her retirement in June 2020, Ms. Quintos was the first Chief Customer Officer of Dell Technologies Inc., the world's third largest supplier of personal computers and other computer hardware items, since 2016.
-In addition, Ms. Quintos led Dell's global customer strategy and programs as well as Diversity and Inclusion, Corporate Responsibility and Entrepreneurship strategy and programs.
+Ms. Quintos served as the first Chief Customer Officer of Dell Technologies Inc., a global end-to-end technology provider, with a comprehensive portfolio of IT hardware, software and service solutions spanning both traditional infrastructure and emerging, multi-cloud technologies, from 2016 until her retirement in June 2020.
+Ms. Quintos led Dell's global customer strategy and programs as well as Diversity and Inclusion, Corporate Responsibility and Entrepreneurship strategy and programs.
 From 2010-2016, Ms. Quintos served as Senior Vice President and Chief Marketing Officer, Vice President of public sector marketing and North America commercial marketing, and held executive roles in services, support and supply chain management.
-Ms. Quintos joined Dell in 2000 from Citigroup where she was Vice President of global operations and technology.
-Ms. Quintos earned a Master's degree in marketing and international business from New York University and a Bachelor of Science in supply chain management from Pennsylvania State University.
+Ms. Quintos joined Dell from Citigroup, a financial services company, where she was Vice President of global operations and technology.
+Ms. Quintos holds an M.S. in marketing and international business from New York University and a B.S. in supply chain management from Pennsylvania State University.

-Ms. Quintos is on the board of Lennox International and serves on its Compensation and Human Resources Committee and its Public Policy Committee.
-She is the founder of Dell's Women in Action employee resource group, the Interfaith Employee Resource Groups and Dell's Women Entrepreneur Network.
-She serves on the board of trustees at Pennsylvania State University and the board of visitors of Smeal College of Business Advisory Board.
-Karen also serves on the boards for The National Center for Missing and Exploited Children, as well as TGEN (Translational Genomics).
+Ms. Quintos is a director of Lennox International Inc. and serves on its Governance Committee and chairs its Public Policy Committee.
+She is the founder of Dell's Women in Action Employee Resource group, the Interfaith Employee Resource Group and Dell's Women Entrepreneur Network.
+She serves on the board of trustees of Pennsylvania State University and the board of visitors of Smeal College of Business Advisory Board.
+Ms. Quintos also serves on the boards for The National Center for Missing and Exploited Children, as well as TGEN (Translational Genomics).